masteranson/masteranson.github.io/HyTech-Racing.markdown

 ### Bringing the beast to life
 ---
 <div align="justify">
-Putting together the battery pack requires sourcing and manufacturing, thousands of components with an extremely limited budget.
+Putting together the battery pack requires sourcing and manufacturing thousands of components with an extremely limited budget.
- I am grateful for my teammembers who tackled this challenge together with resourcefulness and resilience.

-<br />

 A lot of our custom components are manufactured in house, including the cell withstraining plates at each ends of a battery module.
 After optimizing the part using FEA static analysis to reduce weight while maintaining machinability and minimal deflection, we program the CAM to manufacture the parts on a HAAS 3-axis CNC mill. <br />

 <iframe src="https://masteranson.github.io/jekyll-slideshow/slides/my-pics6.html" width="100%" scrolling="no" style="border: none;" onload="resizeIframe(this)"></iframe>

+<br />

-However, ultimately as a student team we do not have access to all of the various manufacturing equipment to make every single piece.
-Instead we rely on the support of our sponsors, located all over the US, for their assistance. <br />
+However, as a student team we do not have access to all of the various manufacturing equipment to make every piece.
+Instead we rely on the support of our sponsors, located all over the US, for their assistance.
+I directly coordinate manufacturing with local and international OEM manufacturers, some of them shown below. <br />
 <iframe src="https://masteranson.github.io/jekyll-slideshow/slides/my-pics2.html" width="100%" scrolling="no" style="border: none;" onload="resizeIframe(this)"></iframe>

 <br />

-I directly coordinate manufacturing with local and international OEM manufacturers for the thousands of special components, such as special non-linear expansion limiting foam and environmental sealing silicone gaskets.<br />

 But perhaps the most exciting development of this season is our partnership with Melasta Co Ltd, a small battery manufacturer from China.<br />
 <iframe src="https://masteranson.github.io/jekyll-slideshow/slides/my-pics1.html" width="100%" scrolling="no" style="border: none;" onload="resizeIframe(this)"></iframe>

 <br />

-Ultimately, the competition transitioned to an 'online' event format.
-Along with school cancellation, I was unable to complete the pack as of {{ site.time | date: '%b %d, %Y' }}. <br />
+Ultimately, the 2020 competition transitioned to an 'online' event format due to the COVID-19 Pandemic.
+Along with school cancellation, I was unable to complete the battery pack as of {{ site.time | date: '%b %d, %Y' }}. <br />
 </div>

-You can check the team out on: [HyTech Racing](http://hytechracing.gatech.edu)
+You can still check the team out on: [HyTech Racing](http://hytechracing.gatech.edu)